Last Updated: May 22, 2026

-Urinary tract infections (UTIs) are one of the most frequently seen bacterial infections in the UK.
-Nitrofurantoin 100mg modified-release capsules pil is one of the most prescribed antibiotics for uncomplicated UTIs.
-It is very common for this medicine to be dispensed to patients in NHS GP practices, pharmacies, urgent care centres and hospitals throughout England, Scotland, Wales and Northern Ireland.
+Urinary tract infections are one of the most common bacterial infections seen in the UK.
+Nitrofurantoin 100mg modified-release capsules are an antibiotic used to treat basic UTIs.
+It is very common for this medicine to be dispensed to patients in NHS GP practices, pharmacies, urgent care centers, and hospitals throughout England, Scotland, Wales, and Northern Ireland.

 This article aims to be more comprehensive than most search results in the UK and is designed to be read by people around the world, with UK prescribing guidance at the heart of the article.